 Found at Milwaukee Film's website, Sofa Cinema is a virtual theater, offering a number of indie gems to stream on your screens at home while their screens at the Oriental are temporarily dark.
 Best of all, your digital rentals not only provide you with quality cinema but also provide support for Milwaukee Film during these unusual and strained times, as each purchase splits a significant percentage of the proceeds with the Brew City cinephile nonprofit.

-So the next time you're looking for an escape from the news and quarantine life, and you've already binge-watched that sitcom 17 times from beginning to end, try one of the following Sofa Cinema options.
+So the next time you're looking for an escape from the news and pandemic life, and you've already binge-watched that sitcom 17 times from beginning to end, try one of the following Sofa Cinema options.
 It's some great entertainment that helps fund an even better local cause.